Superior vena cava syndrome: Treatment

 Several methods of treatment are available, mainly consisting of careful drug therapy and surgery.
 Glucocorticoids (such as prednisone or methylprednisolone) decrease the inflammatory response to tumor invasion and edema surrounding the tumor.
 Glucocorticoids are most helpful if the tumor is steroid-responsive, such as lymphomas.
 In addition, diuretics (such as furosemide) are used to reduce venous return to the heart which relieves the increased pressure.

-In an acute setting, endovascular stenting by an interventional radiologist may provide relief of symptoms in as little as 12–24 hours with minimal risks.
+In urgent cases, endovascular stenting is performed under conscious sedation, during which a metal expander is inserted to reopen the constricted superior vena cava by pushing the compressing tumor or thrombus aside and restoring blood flow; this typically brings patients rapid symptom relief within 24–72 hours, with clinical success rates exceeding 90%.

 Should a patient require assistance with respiration whether it be by bag/valve/mask, bilevel positive airway pressure (BiPAP), continuous positive airway pressure (CPAP) or mechanical ventilation, extreme care should be taken.
 Increased airway pressure will tend to further compress an already compromised SVC and reduce venous return and in turn cardiac output and cerebral and coronary blood flow.
 Spontaneous respiration should be allowed during endotracheal intubation until sedation allows placement of an ET tube and reduced airway pressures should be employed when possible.